Medical questions & health advice by licensed doctors

 "I had an ECG and thickness of mitral valve and mitral valve regurgitation was detected.
-Should I be worried about?
+Should I be worried about?"

 I had an abnormal ECG so my dr suggested I get an echocardiogram.
 The results of that were thickness in the mitral valve and regurgitation in the mitral valve.
 Also posterior wall thickness was noted.
 I'm a 21 year old female, should I be worried?

 Thickness of the mitral valve means that the thin piece of tissue separating your left atrium and left ventricle (chambers of your heart) is slightly thicker than average.
 This is typically a benign finding.
 However, depending on the location of the extra tissue, it is possible you have mitral valve prolapse, which can make the valve close abnormally.
 If the valve closes abnormally, this can allow blood to reflux backward, which is called mitral regurgitation.
 I cannot tell from your question the severity of your mitral regurgitation.
 A small amount is common and may never cause an issue.
 More severe mitral regurgitation can eventually cause your heart to not pump well, which would require surgery to repair.
 I also cannot tell whether the posterior wall thickness is normal or not without being able to see the images.
 A markedly thick posterior wall could indicate a rare, genetic cardiomyopathy that may cause problems in the future.
 I recommend you arrange an appointment with a cardiologist to discuss these possibilities.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.